Hirofumi Morishita M.D. Ph.D

 Mount Sinai Faculty Profile

-Hirofumi Morishita is an Associate Professor (tenured) of Psychiatry, Neuroscience and Ophthalmology at the Icahn School of Medicine at Mount Sinai.
+Hirofumi Morishita is a Tenured Professor of Psychiatry, Neuroscience and Ophthalmology at the Icahn School of Medicine at Mount Sinai.
 He is also a faculty member of interdisciplinary Mindich Child Health & Development Institute, and Friedman Brain Institute.
-His research focuses on understanding the mechanisms of developmental critical periods for cortical maturation to establish perception and cognition relevant to neurodevelopmental and psychiatric disorders.
+He directs the Laboratory for Developing Minds which studies the mechanisms of developmental critical periods for cortical maturation to establish perception and cognition relevant to psychiatric disorders.
 His laboratory takes an integrated approach, combining molecular, anatomical, imaging, electrophysiological, and behavior methodologies using mouse models.
-His research revealed key molecular and circuit level mechanisms of cortical maturation supporting perception (Journal of Neuroscience 2020, 2016, 2015, Science 2010), cognition (Neuron 2021, Nature Communications 2020), and social behavior (Nature Neuroscience 2020, Nature Communications 2020).
+His research revealed key molecular and circuit level mechanisms of cortical maturation supporting perception (Journal of Neuroscience 2020, 2016, 2015, Science 2010), cognition (Neuron 2021, Science Advances 2020, Nature Communications 2020), and social behavior (Nature Neuroscience 2020, Nature Communications 2020).
 Hirofumi Morishita received his PhD from Osaka University after Psychiatry residency at National Center Hospital of Neurology and Psychiatry in Tokyo and medical school training at Kyushu University (MD).
 Before joining Mount Sinai, he was a postdoctoral research fellow at Takao Hensch lab, Children’s Hospital Boston, Harvard Medical School.

 Awards & Honors